 Your code is now ready to run.

-- Later, Run the macro and look at the following image to see the output.
+- Run the macro to return the output.

-Now, consider the image above.
-Even though you can see that there is a filter arrow in column B, the macro is telling us that there is not.
-So, after successful code execution, we can say that column B is not AutoFiltered.
+Consider the image above.
+Even though there is a filter arrow in column B, the macro is telling us that there is not.
+So, after successful code execution, we can say that column B is not Autofiltered.

 VBA Code Explanation